- How do I reserve a seat on Bus Éireann services?

 - Why did I not receive my confirmation email, after I purchased my ticket online?

-- How can I get a refund for my Bus Éireann/Expressway Ticket which I did not use?
+- How can I get a refund for my Bus Éireann/Expressway Ticket or Online Order which I did not use?

 - How can I get information on Expressway Eurolines Services or apply for a refund of a Expressway Eurolines Ticket bought online.